isomerpages/iras-taxacademy/_seminars-and-conferences/upcoming-seminars-and-conferences.md

 #### **Law 101 for Tax Professionals: An introduction to Patents, Registered Designs and Trademarks**
 **27 June | 3.00 p.m. to 5.00 p.m.**

+In this webinar, we will cover:
+* Introduction to Patents, Registered Designs and Trademarks
+* How to obtain such IP rights
+* Managing such IP rights
+* Enforcement